EricKotato/TDLibNSE/README.md

 # TDLib Native Sciter Extension

 Simple [Sciter](https://sciter.com) native extension for TDLib's JSON interface.
-Tested on Windows with Visual Studio 2019, possible (but haven't tested yet) to work on Linux.
+Tested on Windows with Visual Studio 2019, and Linux Mint 20 with GCC 9.3.0.

 ## Prerequisites to build

 * CMake
-* Visual Studio (on Windows) or any other CMake supported compiler
+* Visual Studio (on Windows), GCC or any other CMake supported compiler
 * TDLib (as CMake package)
 * Sciter SDK

+### Linux prerequisites

+If you're building on Linux, you also need those packages:

+* GTK3
+* Ninja

 ## Build process